TheDreamLabUK/logseqSpringThing/README.md

 The script provides the following features:
 - **Environment Setup**: Automatically loads environment variables from `.env`
-- **Container Management**: Start, stop, rebuild, and monitor Docker containers
+- **Container Management**: Start, stop, rebuild, and monitor Docker containers using docker-compose
 - **Health Checks**: Verifies container health and endpoint availability
 - **Error Handling**: Robust error handling and cleanup procedures
 - **Logging**: Detailed logging with timestamps and color-coding
 - **Endpoint Testing**: Automated testing of backend endpoints
+- **Build Process**: Includes steps for building the frontend, backend, and compiling the CUDA kernel to PTX.

 ### Environment Variables